mjrgh/lwcloneu2/readme.md

 version of the DLL emulates some of that ad hoc behavior more precisely and so is more widely compatible with buggy client software.

-* **LedWiz hardware bug workarounds.** The real LedWiz has a serious bug in its firmware related to USB message timing that makes it behave erratically when the PC sends USB commands too quickly.
-(This *isn't* an inherent USB timing limitation or a Windows driver issue, as many people believe.
-It's purely a bug in the LedWiz firmware.
-Other devices, such as Pinscape, ZB Output Control, and LWCloneU2-based devices, don't suffer from the problem.)
-This version of the DLL works around this timing bug in the LedWiz hardware by throttling the command rate to ensure a minimum 10ms interval between commands.
+* **LedWiz hardware bug workaround.** The real LedWiz has a serious bug in its firmware related to USB message timing that makes it behave erratically when the PC sends USB commands too quickly.
+When DOF first became available, a lot of virtual pin cab users noticed that DOF frequently made their LedWiz fire outputs at random.
+This was long believed to be due to some inherent USB timing limitation, or a bug in the Windows USB driver, but after much investigation, it was definitively traced to a bug in the LedWiz itself, most likely in its firmware.
+When the LedWiz receives a new command too quickly after a prior one, the new command partially overwrites the old command in the LedWiz's internal memory, causing random port state changes due to the corrupted memory.
+To work around the bug, this version of the DLL automatically detects when it's talking to a genuine LedWiz, and automatically throttles USB traffic to that device to one command per 10ms.
+The throttling *isn't* applied to clones, since none of the clones suffer from the bug.
+So the DLL gives you the best of both: the real LedWiz won't glitch with this DLL, and other devices run at full speed.
-The throttling is *only* used when real LedWiz hardware is detected;
-when other devices are recognized, commands are sent as quickly as the client software generates them.

 * **Pinscape Controller support.** The original manufacturer's DLL crashes when a Pinscape devices is attached with its keyboard input